fulstak/rhombus-wiki/content/tutorial/staking/on-dedicated-device.md

 1. SSH to your device (or connect your monitor)
 2. Make sure your system is up-to-date: `sudo apt update && sudo apt upgrade`
-3. To update partyman: `~/rhomtools/rhomtools update` and follow on-screen instructions
+3. To update rhomtools: `~/rhomtools/rhomtools update` and follow on-screen instructions
 4. Wait a couple minutes for `rhombusd` to restart and check status of your node with `~/rhomtools/rhomtools status` - look for `rhombusd staking currently? : YES`

 #### Updating to pre-release versions